Immune Imbalance and Inflammation

-The Immune system consists of two aspects, the non-specific, which includes barriers to keep out pathogens, such as the skin and mucus membranes, which prevents dirt and pathogens from entering the body.
+The Immune system consists of two aspects, the non-specific, which includes barriers to keep out pathogens, such as the skin and mucus membranes.
+These prevent pathogens from entering the body.
 These barriers also contain enzymes, for example lysosome, which potentially kills invading microbes.
 Coughing and the sneezing reflex can also help to expel unwanted pathogens.
 Some pathogens are swallowed and the gastric acid of the stomach helps to destroy any harmful microbes.
-The reproductive tract also has a mucus lining.
-Symbiotic bacteria contribute by creating an acidic environment and thereby acting as a deterrent, and also supporting the development of immune cells.
+Symbiotic bacteria contribute by creating an acidic environment and thereby also acting as a deterrent, and supporting the development of immune cells.

 The Innate Immune system is triggered when a pathogen enters the body.
 It will initiate the inflammatory response and the activation of the complement system.
 The compliment system promotes inflammation and the elimination of invading pathogens.
 Once triggered it sets off a chain reaction culminating in the death or opsonising of the microbe.
 The presence of this activity will attract macrophages and neutrophils into the area of infection.
 The compliment system plays a critical role in inflammation and defence against some pathogens.
 There may be an hereditary defect in the complement system leading to deficiencies of individual compliment components which can result in a variety of diseases.